Edward Olivares Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds' 5.03 team ERA ranks 27th across all league pitching staffs.
+- The Reds' 5.01 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to rank 23rd in baseball in home runs given up (85 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).

+- Williamson (0-0) takes the mound for the Reds in his sixth start of the season.
+He's put together a 5.40 ERA in 26 2/3 innings pitched, with 21 strikeouts.

-- In his last time out on Tuesday against the Los Angeles Dodgers, the right-hander tossed 3 2/3 innings, giving up seven earned runs while surrendering six hits.
+- The left-hander's last time out was on Wednesday against the Los Angeles Dodgers, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.

-- The 29-year-old has an ERA of 6.27, with 8.7 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .292 batting average against him.
+- In five games this season, the 25-year-old has amassed a 5.40 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.